Capital-Area-Regional-Planning/growing.shade/inst/app/www/methods2.md

 <a href = 'https://developers.google.com/earth-engine/datasets/catalog/USDA_NASS_CDL?hl=en' target = '_blank'>cultivated
 cropland</a> were removed.

-The tree canopy as identified with Sentinel-2 data was calibrated to the tree canopy identified in the Twin Cities Region in 2015 using LiDAR data from 2011 (<a href="https://gisdata.mn.gov/dataset/base-landcover-twincities" target="_blank">Twin Cities Metropolitan area 1-meter land cover classification</a>).
-With 1000 equal-area regions across the 7-county area, a scaling factor of 0.88 was used to bring the Sentinel data in line with on-the-ground tree canopy.
-This scaling factor is appropriate for our methods of using 10 m x 10 m resolution data, which is often larger than tree canopies.
-This scaling factor makes our data align very closely with other reports (r^2 = 0.96) while still leveraging the scalability and temporal accuracy of our method.
+A supervised learning algorithm (random forest) is trained to identify canopy from non-canopy.
+The input layers are created from a full year worth of data.
+They are grouped into 5 phenological layers depending on date – winter, spring, early summer, summer, fall.
+For each layer, the normal difference vegetation index (NDVI) is calculated, then a mosaic is made using the ‘best’ pixel (max NDVI).

+Dane County has a diversity of landcover so some areas are more prone to misclassification.
+To account for this, the classification results are corrected using a "baseline error" calculated by comparing the most recent LiDAR-derived canopy layer to this method (using the same year as the LiDAR data).

 Note that the percentage of canopy in a given area is calculated using the total land area and ignores permanent bodies of water.

 <h2>
 <span style="font-size:16pt">Update Schedule</span>